-Superficially, there seems to be a connection between the phenomenon here and another characteristic of the K'ichean languages.
+One could, in principle, entertain a connection between the phenomenon under study here and another characteristic of the K'ichean languages.
 Across K'ichean, ergative subjects cannot be A'-extracted freely.
 In other words, these languages are syntactically ergative (Coon et al. 2014; Polinsky 2016; Aissen 2017b).
-In order to A'-extract a transitive subject, the verb must appear in the Agent Focus (henceforth AF) voice.34 The Patzún Kaqchikel data below illustrate the phenomenon:
+In order to

+A'-extract a transitive subject, the verb must bear an Agent Focus (henceforth AF) morpheme.34 The Patzún Kaqchikel data below illustrate the phenomenon:

-- (56) AF in Patzún Kaqchikel - a.
-Achike x-Ø-u-tej nu-way? who COM-B3S-A3S-eat A1S-tortilla Intended: 'Who ate my tortillas?' - b.
-Achike x-Ø-tj-o nu-way? who COM-B3S-eat-AF A1S-tortilla 'Who ate my tortillas?'
+- (50) AF in Patzún Kaqchikel

+- a.
+Achike x-Ø-u-tej nu-way?

+who COM-B3S-A3S-eat A1S-tortilla Intended: 'Who ate my tortilla?'

+b.
+Achike x-Ø-tj-o nu-way?

+- who COM-B3S-eat-AF A1S-tortilla 'Who ate my tortilla?'

 The superficial parallel should be clear.
-In instances of both ergative subject and low-adjunct extraction, an element cannot be extracted unless a special morpheme appears on the verb.
-Given this parallel, one could entertain the idea that AF and the fronting particle are elements of the same type (Douglas et al. 2017).35
+Extraction of both ergative subjects and low adjuncts triggers the appearance of a special morpheme on the verb.
+Given this parallel, one could entertain the idea that the AF morpheme and the fronting particle are elements of the same type or at least have the same function.
+For example, (Douglas et al. 2017) posit that there is an extraction restriction on both ergative subjects and low adjuncts.
+The AF morpheme serves to circumvent the restriction on ergative subjects, while the fronting particle performs the same function for the restriction on low adjuncts.